nypl-registry/utils-database/README.md

 ```
 There are also the "prepare" methods that get mongo collections ready by dropping the collection, creating it, adding indexes.
 If you need to add a new index you would do so in here, located in ./prepare/registry_ingest/*

+If you need to change the server credentials you will need to regenerate a new encrypted value for them.
+To do this use the ```buildServerConfig()``` method.
+It will ask you for the IP addresss for all the servers and create a new encrypted string using the public key in this repo.
+You would need to take that string and update the ```this.serverInfo``` value in index.js